Summer Conference Staff

 Prerequisite(s)

-Previous experience as a Community Assistant for University Residences or equivalent preferred, but not required.
+Previous experience as a Community Assistant for University Residences or equivalent is preferred, but not required.

 Qualifications